Frequently Asked Questions About Organ Donation

 Can I donate organs to a friend or loved one awaiting a transplant?

 Yes.
-When you specify who is to receive your donated organ or organs you are participating in what’s called directed or designated donation.
+When you specify an individual to receive a donated organ or organs, you are participating in what is called directed or designated donation.
 This can be done for both deceased donation and living donation.
 In the case of living donation, if the living donor is not compatible with the designated recipient, a paired exchange could be possible.
 In all situations, the transplant team will assess the donation based on principles of ethics, equality, fairness and sound medical judgement.

 How are recipients matched to donors?